mozilla/fxa-auth-server/docs/api.md

 The accountResetToken is single-use, and is consumed regardless of whether the request succeeds or fails.

+Optionally a user can request a new `sessionToken`.

 ### Request

 ___Parameters___

 * authPW - the PBKDF2/HKDF stretched password as a hex string
+* sessionToken - request sessionToken as a boolean

 ___Headers___